-Eyeota shares Platform Data with partners who provide online advertising services to marketers, advertisers, and online publishers.
-For a full list of the organizations that receive Platform Data from Eyeota directly, please refer to Eyeota's Integration list here.
+Eyeota shares Platform Data with partners who provide online advertising services to marketers, advertisers, and online publishers and may share such data with marketers, advertisers and online publishers directly.
+For a representative list of the partners that receive Platform Data from Eyeota directly, please refer to Eyeota's list of integration partners here.
 We will endeavor to keep this list updated on a regular basis as our partners may change from time to time.
-Under California law, Eyeota is deemed to have sold Platform Data to each of these partners over the previous 12 months.
+Under California law, Eyeota is deemed to have sold Platform Data to each of these partners as well as some of our advertiser customers over the previous 12 months.

 Reporting is also an integral part of Eyeota's business.
 Under contract, our clients and data providers receive periodic operational reports for performance tracking and billing and auditing.
 We also generate reports that provide insights on the popularity and usage of the aggregated data, such as the number of data subjects that appear in a segment, in aggregate.
 The reports are prepared using aggregated Platform Data and contain only pseudonymized data.

 The aggregated Platform Data may be shared with authorized employees, independent contractors, consultants, and subsidiaries.
 User-level Platform Data is only made available to full-time employees in our technology team, who need access to execute their job requirements, on a limited-access basis, and in line with our Data Minimization Policy (Eyeota Company Policy designed to protect the individual rights of data subjects or users and to ensure that employees understand their obligations with respect to user-level data).